sandipchitale/ngprobe/README.md

 # ngprobe

-Extends Chrome Devetools by adding a sidebar that displays the Angular Component or Angular JS scope associated with element($0) selected in Elements tab.
+Chrome Devetools Elements sidebar to displays Angular Component or AngularJS Scope for selected element i.e. $0.

 ## How it works